willh89/Trillo-Project/README.md

 ### About <a name = "about"></a>

-The objective of this project was to build a responsive booking site using Flexbox in CSS.
-This project helped me comprehend the best practices of positioning, spacing, and alignment.
+The objective of this project was to build a responsive booking site to practice using Flexbox in CSS.
+This project helped me understand best practices of positioning, spacing, and alignment.

 SVG i(vectors) icons were also used throughout, as well as the BEM methodology, CSS variables, miscellaneous animations and a responsive design to ensure the site was accessible on all devices.